-To facilitate collaboration in these areas, the University has established the York-Maastricht Mobility Fund.
-More information on this can be found in the funding opportunities section below.
+To facilitate collaboration in these areas, the University has established three York-Maastricht partnership funds: The York-Maastricht Staff Mobility Fund, the York-Maastricht Research and Knowledge Fund and the York-Maastricht Teaching and Staff Development Fund.
+More information on each of the funding opportunites can be found in the funding opportunities section below.

 Applying for a York-Maastricht Partnership fund is just one of the ways your proposed activity could be funded, please speak to Andrew Brown (firstname.lastname@example.org) as you develop your application.
 Depending on the focus of your proposed activity, you may be able to apply for one of the following types of funding:

 The Erasmus+ programme aims to boost skills and employability and offers great opportunities for academic and administrative staff at Universities to teach or train elsewhere in Europe.